raspberrypilearning/scratch-3-phrasebook/en/step_9.md

 ## More languages

-Now we can go to countries that speak Spanish or English.
-Let's add another one now.
+So far, you can use your phrasebook in countries where Spanish or English is spoken.
+Now add some more languages.

-To see the list of languages that you can translate to, click the drop down box from the `translate`{:class="block3extensions"} code block.
-Be sure to check the Speech to Text languages too if you'd like to hear the translations with the correct pronunciation.
+To see the list of languages that you can translate to, click on the little triangle in the `translate`{:class="block3extensions"} code block.

+If you want to hear the translations with the correct pronunciation, also check the languages in the Speech to Text extension.

+I'm adding French, as the French flag is easy to draw and French is spoken in a lot of countries around the world.

 --- task ---
-Let's add French, as its flag is easy to draw and it's used in a lot of countries around the world.
-First let's duplicate the spain sprite so that we can reuse its code!
+First, duplicate the Spanish flag sprite so that you can reuse its code!
-Right click on the spain flag sprite in the list of sprites under the stage and click duplicate.
 --- /task ---
 --- task ---
-Next lets choose a new costume for the france sprite.
-I'm going to draw this one as it's not too difficult.
-Then delete the old costume.
+Next, choose or draw a new costume for the French flag sprite.
+It's easy to draw:
-![The French flag in the costume editor](images/franceSprite.png)
+![The French flag in the costume editor](images/franceSprite.png) Then delete the old costume.
 --- /task ---
 --- task ---
-Finally, change the code so that it sets the `language`{:class="block3data"} variable and the Text to Speech `set language to`{:class="block3extensions"} code blocks to French instead of Spanish.
+Finally, change the code so that clicking the sprite sets the `language`{:class="block3data"} variable and the Text to Speech `set language to`{:class="block3extensions"} code blocks to French instead of Spanish.

-Your france flag sprite's code should now look like the following:
+Your French flag sprite's code should now look like this:

 ![France sprite](images/franceSmall.png)
 ```blocks3